 8. Shanghai Disneyland

 Disney’s newest theme park falls in the middle of the pack, which is unlikely to please anyone.
-Some fans have proclaimed its superiority to all other parks (including former head of Imagineering Marty Sklar, who stated “Shanghai is the best park we’ve ever done.”) while critics have derided it as franchise-driven and tacky.
+Some fans have proclaimed its superiority to all other parks, while critics have derided it as franchise-driven and tacky.
 We disagree with both polarized stances, finding it to be the best opening day park relative to debuts in the post Euro Disney era of half-day parks, but still pretty far behind the decades-established castle parks.

 There is no denying that Shanghai Disneyland is an ambitious park, even if you might contend that some of its ambition is misguided at times.
 In our estimation, Shanghai both scores and loses points for its significant deviations from the traditional castle park formula.
 We think some of these changes work really well, while others fall a bit flat.
 Among its “home runs” are Treasure Cove (especially its revolutionary Pirates of the Caribbean – Battle for the Sunken Treasure attraction), Camp Discovery, and Peter Pan’s Flight.
 We also give it points for Enchanted Storybook Castle, which is more impressive in person than its divisive design looks in concept art and photos.